-If submitting a refund form at the CBS Customer Service Centre or by post, make sure it is signed by both the tenant/resident and the landlord/proprietor.
-A tenant/resident should not sign a bond refund form unless they agree to the amount claimed by the landlord/proprietor.
+Make sure it is signed by both the tenant and the landlord.
+A tenant should not sign a bond refund form unless they agree to the amount claimed by the landlord.

 Only one tenant on the lease needs to sign the bond refund.
 If only one tenant is claiming the refund and other tenants are listed on the bond, attach a completed declaration form to the refund form.

 How bonds are refunded